apim/apim.github.io/04_Spring_Tutorial_Using_Annotation.md

 }
 ```

-To test, create a new test method as below as you shall see the above print statement.
+To test, create a new test method as below and you shall see the above print statement.

 ```java
 private static void test9() {